lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **RPretribution** _(19-Aug-18 02:46 PM)_

-> You have rapid mood swings when you’re drunk.
+> You have rapid mood swings when you're drunk.
-> Just thought I’d let you know.
+> Just thought I'd let you know.

 **Jelsafan0** _(19-Aug-18 02:47 PM)_